the-creative-tester/blog/_posts/2015-11-10-Python-Browser-Automation.md

     	__init__.py
 ~~~

+The __init__.py files can be left empty, but will allow for the containing directories to recognised as Python packages.

 ### Using Lettuce

 To make use of Lettuce, we will first have to create a new file ```pypi_automated_tests/terrain.py```.
-Have a read about the usage of terrain [here](http://lettuce.it/reference/terrain.html), but in summary, ```terrain.py``` is the place to put all your setup and configuration, but also allows us to make use of ```world```, a place to dump stuff that you want to use across your automated tests.
+Have a read about the usage of terrain [here](http://lettuce.it/reference/terrain.html), but in summary, ```terrain.py``` is the place to put all your setup and configuration, but also allows us to make use of ```world```, a place to hold anything that you want to use across your automated tests.
 In this file, place the following code:

 >
 ~~~ python